The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 The analysis of $\gamma$-tagged jets involves first identifying the leading photon with the highest $p_{T}$ in each event that satisfies the trigger conditions.
 All jets associated with this leading photon and meeting the trigger criteria are then counted.
 To mimic the realistic experimental analysis, the isolation requirement $E^{\mathrm{iso}}_{\mathrm{T}}<5$~GeV and the relative azimuth angle cut $\lvert \phi_{\mathrm{jet}} - \phi_{\mathrm{\gamma}}\rvert<7\pi/8$ are imposed.
 To further suppress the unwanted contribution from photon radiation from jets, we employ the additional cut of $p^{\mathrm{jet}}_{\mathrm{T}} < p^{\gamma}_{\mathrm{T}}$.

 For the inclusive jet analysis, events with initial scatterings, including all hard QCD 2-to-2 events (\texttt{HardQCD:all=on}+\texttt{PromptPhoton:all=on}) are used.
-In the distributions normalized by the number of all triggered jets (upper panel), it can be observed that inclusive jets are slightly more likely to pass the Soft Drop condition compared to $\gamma$-triggered jets, due to the larger fraction of gluon jets.
-When the normalization is done by the number of jets passing the Soft Drop condition, the difference between $\gamma$-triggered jets and inclusive jets disappear, similar to the erasing of differences between gluon and quark jets as seen in the \textsc{pgun} results.
+In the distributions normalized by the number of all triggered jets (upper panel), it can be observed that inclusive jets are slightly more likely to pass the soft-drop condition compared with $\gamma$-triggered jets, due to the larger fraction of gluon jets.
+When the normalization is done by the number of jets passing the soft-drop condition, the difference between $\gamma$-triggered jets and inclusive jets disappear, similar to the erasing of differences between gluon and quark jets as seen in the \textsc{pgun} results.

 Figure~\ref{fig:inclusive_gamma_tagged_zg_in_medium} shows the medium modification for the $\gamma$-tagged and inclusive jets in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV with the same triggers.
 For both $\gamma$-tagged jets and inclusive jets, modification becomes less significant as $p^{\mathrm{jet}}_{T}$ increases.
 Especially for jets with $p^{\mathrm{jet}}_{T}>300$~GeV, almost no changes in the shape of the $z_{g}$ distribution are observed.
-In all $z_{g}$ regions, jets passing the Soft Drop condition are almost uniformly reduced due to medium effects, with the reduction being slightly more pronounced for inclusive jets.
+In all $z_{g}$ regions, jets passing the soft-drop condition are almost uniformly reduced due to medium effects, with the reduction being slightly more pronounced for inclusive jets.

-Figure~\ref{fig:gamma_tagged_zg_xdep} shows our prediction for the $x_{J\gamma}$ dependence in the modification of $z_{g}$ distribution for $\gamma$-tagged jets in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV.
+Figure~\ref{fig:gamma_tagged_zg_xdep} shows our prediction for the $x_{J\gamma}$ dependence on the modification of the $z_{g}$ distribution for $\gamma$-tagged jets in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV.
 As seen in the \textsc{pgun} results, there is no significant $p^{\mathrm{jet}}_{T}$-selection bias effect on the $z_{g}$ distribution, and thus, the modification remains almost consistent across all presented $x_{J\gamma}$ ranges.